-Setting pushbuttons: Your radio has 3 presets for FM, and 2 presets for AM.
+Setting pushbuttons: Your radio has 5 presets for FM, and 5 presets for AM.
 A major difference between the original radio and this one is the way the pushbuttons are set.
 Never attempt to pull out on the buttons!
 When you push a button, the radio will start playing the selected station, and the dial pointer will move to the selected location.
 To set a button to a different station: (1) Tune in the desired station.
 (2) Press and hold the button you want to set.
 The tuner will move to the previous setting.
 (3) After about 2 seconds, the radio will begin playing the newly selected station.
 The dial pointer may cycle a few times to locate the correct position.
 This is a normal procedure.
 The dial pointer will stop at the new station.
 (4) Release the button.
 Be aware it takes a couple of seconds to write the new pushbutton data to permanent memory.
 You can continue to set other buttons or tune other stations, but if the radio is turned off before the write cycle is completed, the new stations may not be saved.
-Pushing a button marked "AM" or "FM" will switch bands so those buttons can only be set to stations within their respective bands.
 Note: The pushbuttons will only operate when the radio is turned on.